 Even though we do not forget disappointing, sad, painful or traumatic chapters in our lives, and we may not exactly bounce back straight away, with time, it is possible to slowly rebound, (the sun does eventually come out and shine again after the rain).

 At the end of the day, it all depends on the way we look at things.
 This is beautifully illustrated by a Dale Carnegie quote I use when discussing optimism, growth mindset, and resilience, with students:

 'Two men looked out from prison bars, One saw mud, the other one saw stars.'

-Yours in singing to learn,Let us help the children in our care to develop and practice resilience skills, because in the wise and timeless words of Frederick Douglass (1817-1895):‘It is easier to build strong children than to repair broken men.’Until next time!
+Yours in singing to learn,To finish, I'll leave you with the wise and timeless words of Frederick Douglass (1817-1895):‘It is easier to build strong children than to repair broken men.’Until next time!

 P.S.
 Why not pop on over to our store, where you can browse our current titles, plus pick up a few lyric sheet freebies!

-FYI: Our Curriculum KaraokeTM read, sing & learn along song videos are available on ClickView, to subscribing schools.
+- Our Curriculum KaraokeTM read sing & learn along song videos are available on ClickView, to subscribing schools.